-Furthermore, the act introduces provisions for temporary registration for behavior analysts licensed in other jurisdictions and establishes reciprocity for those with comparable qualifications.
-The Arkansas Psychology Board is tasked with administering the act and may adopt necessary rules, including ethical guidelines for behavior analysts.
-The bill also amends the composition of the Arkansas Psychology Board to ensure that at least one member has relevant experience in behavior analysis.
-Overall, this legislation seeks to enhance the standards and oversight of behavior analysis practice in Arkansas.
+Additionally, the act introduces provisions for temporary registration for behavior analysts licensed in other jurisdictions and establishes reciprocity for those with comparable qualifications.
+The Arkansas Psychology Board is tasked with administering the act and may adopt necessary rules and ethical guidelines.
+Furthermore, the act amends the composition of the Arkansas Psychology Board to include at least one member who is a licensed psychologist with relevant experience in behavior analysis.
+This legislation does not repeal the existing Arkansas Behavior Analyst Registration Act under HB1245 of 2025, but rather adds to it by incorporating new definitions and requirements.

 Act 869: 17-97-201(a)